Weekly classes are cancelled until further notice.

 In 2004, Bhumi‘s Yoga transplanted to an 8 acre wooded property in Columbia Station with hiking trails, small pond and organic garden.
 Bhumi felt learning can go deeper and students can immerse into themselves if they are in a relaxed environment in nature.
 In 2012, the new state of the art studio was built with spacious hardwood floor, ceiling to floor windows with stellar views whatever the season, and an outdoor yoga deck.
 The name changed to Bhumi’s Yoga & Teacher Trainings, although wellness continues in every aspect.

-And like seeds travelling in the wind, the inspiration of peace and understanding from 40 years of yoga takes Harriet Russell (Bhumi) around the world as a speaker on multicultural competency with less stress.
+And like seeds travelling in the wind, the inspiration of peace and understanding from 40 years of yoga takes Harriet Russell (Bhumi) around the world as a speaker on multicultural competence with less stress and more mindfulness.